foundation/foundation-sites/docs/pages/prototyping.md

 @include foundation-prototype-spacing;
 ```

-Looking for more customization?
+Looking for more customization including responsive breakpoints?
 Click here for the [Sass Reference](#sass-reference)

 ---